 - Central Nervous System: Drowsiness, convulsions, hallucinations, and trembling of the hands.

-- Gastrointestinal: Severe gastroenteritis with nausea, vomiting, diarrhoea, dysphagia and abdominal cramps
+- Gastrointestinal: Severe gastroenteritis with nausea, vomiting, diarrhea, dysphagia, and abdominal cramps

-- Haematological: haemagglutination and haemolysis by direct effect on red cells.
+- Haematological: haemagglutination, and haemolysis by a direct effect on red cells.

-- Liver: Necrotizing action of the toxin causes liver damage.
+- Liver: Necrotizing action of the toxin causes the liver damage.

 Abrus precatorius Poisoning

 Initial signs, and symptoms of abrin poisoning by breathing in or swallowing are likely to occur within 8 hours of exposure.
 However, symptoms may also be delayed for 1 to 3 days.

 The effects of poisoning with abrin resemble very closely those of the toxalbuminricin, obtained from the seeds of Ricinus communis Linn., and the globulin has been found to be more powerful than the albumose proteose.

 Abrin has the property of agglutinating the red blood corpuscles in a manner similar to ricin, and it exerts its action after a period of incubation, regardless of the channel of introduction.